There’s no doubt about it – there are plenty of things to do in Toruń.

 At the Sailors’ Gate, Polish kings were jubilantly greeted to the accompaniment of the largest medieval bell in Poland – Tuba Dei.
 The bell hangs in the tower of St. Johns’ Cathedral.
 Former mayors of Toruń handed the keys to the city gates to the sovereigns and invited them to stay at the royal chambers in the Town Hall.
 Therefore, Żeglarska street became known as the Royal Route.

 Also known as the Gate of the Holy Spirit, the Convent Gate (Brama Klasztorna) was built in the early 14th century.
 It takes its name from the nearby Benedictine convent, situated outside the town walls and demolished in the middle of the 17th century.

-The Convent Gate retains visible traces of the defence system: a huge gateway, an alcove with a grate that could be raised and lowered, and an opening through which stones were hurled at attackers and hot porridge or boiling water was poured.
+The Convent Gate retains visible traces of the defence system: a huge gateway, an alcove with a grate that could be raised and lowered, and an opening through which stones were hurled at attackers and hot porridge or boiling water were poured.

-Like the Leaning Tower of Pisa in Italy, the leaning tower of Toruń (Krzywa Wieża) owes its name to its noteworthy tilt.
+Like the Leaning Tower of Pisa in Italy, the Leaning Tower of Toruń (Krzywa Wieża) owes its name to its noteworthy tilt.